Frank Wells: Death

-Wells died in a helicopter crash on April 3, 1994 while returning from a heliskiing trip in Nevada's Ruby Mountains.
+Wells was killed in a helicopter crash on April 3, 1994 while returning from a heliskiing trip in Nevada's Ruby Mountains.
 Pilot Dave Walton and rock climber Beverly Johnson were also killed in the crash.
 He was a good friend of Clint Eastwood, who had been skiing with Wells that weekend.
 Eastwood left in his own helicopter just an hour before Wells' departure.
 Because of poor weather in the area, the chartered Bell 206 helicopter carrying Wells had landed at a remote location about two and a half hours prior to the crash.
 While waiting for improved weather conditions, snow fell on the helicopter.
-During the subsequent takeoff and ascent, the engine lost power and the aircraft crashed on a 30-degree slope, followed by a rollover, during an attempted emergency landing.
+During the subsequent takeoff and ascent, the engine lost power and the aircraft crashed on a 30-degree slope, followed by a rollover during an attempted emergency landing.
 The National Transportation Safety Board determined that the probable cause of the accident was "the ingestion of foreign material (snow) in the engine, which resulted in a flameout (loss of engine power)."
 Of the five persons on board, four were killed.
 The sole survivor was Mike Hoover.

 Wells was buried at Forest Lawn - Hollywood Hills Cemetery.
 At the funeral, Eastwood sang a tribute of The Beatles' "Hey Jude", which Wells liked to sing on the slopes.
 The Lion King, which came out the summer after Wells' death, includes a dedication right before the Walt Disney Pictures logo appears (though the 2003 Platinum Edition, the 2011 Diamond Edition and the 2017 Signature Edition have the dedication at the end of the credits).
 The building housing the Walt Disney Archives at Walt Disney Studios was also named in Wells' honor.
+Additionally, the Matterhorn Bobsleds attraction at Disneyland added a tribute to Wells, featuring a crate inside of a crystal cavern with the text "Wells Expedition" inscribed on it.